actionaiddk/Tails-MVT/README.md

 A prompt will appear on the Android device asking whether to trust this PC.
 Toggle **Always allow from this computer** and press **Allow**.

 Next, a prompt will show asking whether to allow a full backup.
 Press **Back up my data**.
-The analysis will now run and match the indicators of compromised provided by [Mobile Verification Toolkit](https://github.com/mvt-project/mvt).
+The analysis will now run and analyze the data with the indicators of compromised provided by [Mobile Verification Toolkit](https://github.com/mvt-project/mvt).

 #### Debugging
 You may run into an error stating **Device is busy, maybe run `adb kill-server` and try again**.
 Type `killall adb` and try again.
 If the problem persists.
-Try unplugging the phone and try again.
+Try unplugging the phone and redoing the steps again.
 You may also try the command `adb kill-server`, however we found that `killall adb` works in the majority of cases.

 ### Analysing iOS devices